Blac Chyna Weight Loss: Rob Kardashian’s Ex Has 11 Pounds To Go Post-Baby

 — EntertainmentTonight (@etnow) March 23, 2017

-It looks like Chyna has plenty of time to focus on her own health and weight loss goals, now that her on-again-off-again main squeeze Rob Kardashian is out of the picture.
-As Us Weekly reported at the time, the 28-year-old Chyna and 30-year-old Kardashian called it quits – for good? – in mid-February.
+It looks like Chyna has plenty of time to focus on her own health and weight loss goals now that her on-again-off-again main squeeze Rob Kardashian is out of the picture.
+As Us Weekly reported at the time, the 28-year-old Chyna and 30-year-old Kardashian called it quits in mid-February.

 Blac Chyna Wants Rob Kardashian To Do ‘Rob &… https://t.co/cIMbIgHzve